astropy/astropy/docs/development/testguide.rst

 astropy itself, or a change in Matplotlib.
 New tests will also fail if you have not yet updated the hash library.

 In all cases, you can view a webpage with all the existing figures where you can check whether any of the figures are now wrong, or if all is well.
+The link to the page for each tox environment that has been run will be provided in the list of statuses for pull requests, and can also be found in the CircleCI logs.
 If any changes/additions look good, you can download from the summary page a JSON file with the hashes which you can use to replace the existing one in ``astropy/tests/figures``.

 Generating reference images
 ---------------------------